TalkEasyMobi/talkeasy.github.io/README.md

 # Themes&Plugins
 Here will be themes very soon!
 It will be responsive themes!
-And after will be plugins!
+And after will be plugins!!